Sai-Uttej-R/GameBox/README.md

 <h1>Building Simple Games for Web Development Beginners</h1>
-<h2>This Repo contains all the simples game for beginner in web developmet to practise and learn</h2>
+<h2>This repository contains a collection of straightforward games designed for beginners in web development to practice and enhance their skills</h2>